microsoft/aitour26-BRK443-efficient-model-customization-with-azure-ai-foundry/src/demo-raft/README.md

 ### Step-by-Step Workflow

-1. `configure` – Configure AI models and deployments for RAFT workflows
+1. `configure` – Configure AI models and deployments for RAFT workflows with Zava's requirements
-2. `check` – Verify Azure AI endpoints and connectivity
+2. `check` – Verify Azure AI endpoints and connectivity for Zava's infrastructure
-3. `gen` – Generate synthetic training datasets
+3. `gen` – Generate synthetic training datasets based on Zava's knowledge base blog and DIY expertise articles
-4. `finetune` – Fine-tune models with generated data
+4. `finetune` – Fine-tune models with generated data to improve Cora's DIY knowledge and advice capabilities
-5. `deploy` – Deploy fine-tuned models to Azure OpenAI
+5. `deploy` – Deploy fine-tuned models to Azure OpenAI for Zava's production environment
-6. `eval` – Evaluate model performance and compare results
+6. `eval` – Evaluate model performance and compare results against baseline Cora responses on DIY knowledge queries
-7. `status` – Monitor progress and results
+7. `status` – Monitor progress and results of Cora's improvement process
 8. `clean` – Clean up generated datasets and temporary files

 ### Utility & Interactive Commands

-- `chat` – Start an interactive chat using a LangChain model
+- `chat` – Start an interactive chat with Cora using a LangChain model to test DIY knowledge assistance

 For more details on each command, run: